ggarra13/mrv2/docs/sphinx/en/user_docs/faq.rst

   Sadly, these cannot be avoided.
 You will need to re-compile from source on your target platform or use mrv2 under XWayland or under X11.

+- While repositioning or rescaling floating panels under Wayland, I get clipping redraws of the floating panel.

+  Unfortunately, this is a current limitation of FLTK 1.4.

+- When I have a long floating panel, like the Media Information Panel, I can drag them out of the screen, and cannot repositiong them.

+  As far I know today, there's also no work-around.

 Windows
 =======